cmsplt/PLTPaperPlots/README.md

 * Fig. 15 (sample alignment procedure): Alignment/PlotAlignment4444Paper.C, which takes the histograms produced by CalculateAlignment stored in the ROOT file alignment_4444_30M.root and formats them nicely.
 See the script for details on how the ROOT file is generated.

 * Fig. 16 (2015 alignment over time): Alignment/PlotAlignmentVsTimePaper.C, originally derived from PLTOffline/plotScripts/PlotAlignmentVsTime.C, which uses the alignment data in Alignment2015/, originally from PLTOffline/ALIGNMENT.

+* Figs. 18 (HV scan results) and 19 (depletion voltage over time): all code and data files in DepletionVoltage/ from Andres.

 * *Fig. 20 (pulse height stability)*: PulseHeights/ph_stability.*.
 Only plots, still need to get the macros from Francesco.